kinetic-orange/LexicalChains/README.md

 Return a score denoting how similar two word senses are, based on the Information Content (IC) of the Least Common Subsumer (most specific ancestor node) and that of the two input Synsets.
 The relationship is given by the equation 1 / (IC(s1) + IC(s2) - 2 * IC(lcs)).

-The threshold values for each of these similarity functions was determined using trial and error and was set as Wupthreshold = 0.6 #treshold for wup jcnTreshold = 0.09 #jcn pathTeshold = 0.1 #path
+The threshold values for each of these similarity functions is set as:
+Wupthreshold = 0.6 #treshold for wup
+jcnTreshold = 0.09 #jcn
+pathTeshold = 0.1 #path

-Data Structures:
+### Data Structures:

 The program uses a class called Chain with attribute word and senses and methods to set and get word and senses.
 A dictionary is used to store the count of each word, where the key is the word, value is the count.